rkgtech/gigaspaces-sbp-jekyll/cache-interface.markdown

 # Overview

 GigaSpaces XAP provides a powerful IMDG with advanced data access options.
 Many times a simple key/value interface required to access the IMDG.
 The most popular one is the Map API.
-GigaSpaces main data access API is the `GigaSpace` interface.
-A simple wrapper around it described here exposing `Map` API.
+GigaSpaces main data access API is the [GigaSpace Interface]({%latestjavaurl%}/the-gigaspace-interface.html).
+A simple wrapper around it described here exposing a `HashMap` interface.

 ![cache-service.jpg](/attachment_files/sbp/cache-service.jpg)